 Why so serious?
-It’s likely a question you have heard in one form or another if you have a “gummy” smile you are shy about.
-Beyond making teeth appear longer and more uniform in length, crown lengthening can enhance your confidence to smile, exposing the longer more uniform teeth that have been covered by access gum.
-It can also make it easier to care for your teeth and gums.
-Find out how functional and esthetic crown lengthening can improve the health and appearance of your smile.
+It may be a question asked in one form or another if patients have a “gummy” smile they are shy about.
+Beyond making teeth appear longer and more uniform in length, crown lengthening can enhance the look of a smile, exposing the longer more uniform teeth that have been covered by access gum in Bloomfield Hills, MI.
+It can also make it easier to care for teeth and gums.

 Esthetic Crown Lengthening

-Note: Crown lengthening entails reshaping both the gums and bone.
+Patients should be aware that crown lengthening entails reshaping both the gums and bone.
 If the bone is not enhanced, the procedure is simply known as “gingival contouring” or “gingivectomy” and is often correlated with gum level relapse.
-Dr. Anderson will examine your presentation to ensure you are receiving the correct course of treatment and educate you in detail as to your options.

 Functional Crown Lengthening

-While esthetic crown lengthening aims to improve the appearance of a smile, functional crown lengthening is used to facilitate the placement of dental restorations.
+While aesthetic crown lengthening aims to improve the appearance of a smile, functional crown lengthening is used to facilitate the placement of dental restorations.

-Functional crown lengthening, completed by your periodontist, involves creating mores space in the bone and gum and ultimately expose more tooth structure.
-This is completed so that the general dentist can adapt a crown to sound tooth structure.
-In cases with very minimal tooth structure remaining, without such procedures, crowns and restorations cannot be completed.
-While their goals are different, the procedures for functional and esthetic crown lengthening are essentially the same (as described above).
+Functional crown lengthening, completed by a trusted periodontist, involves creating space in the bone and gum to ultimately expose more of the tooth.
+This is completed so that the general dentist can adapt the crown to a sound tooth structure.

 Without such procedures in cases with very minimal tooth structure remaining, crowns and restorations cannot be completed.